reeserich/visualize_excess_deaths/README.md

-# visualize_excess_deaths
+# Visualizing American excess deaths during the COVID-19 pandemic by race and ethnicity
-Visualize excess all-cause deaths in the USA during the COVID-19 pandemic by race.
+The following plots show weekly all-cause deaths by race and ethnicity over time.

 ### Option 1: Gifs in one column